cindy4ever/running-dashboard/README.md

-# 🏃‍♀️ Road to Sydney Marathon Dashboard
+# 🏃 Road to Sydney Marathon Dashboard

-A personal running dashboard powered by Streamlit, DuckDB, and Strava data.
+A personal running dashboard powered by Streamlit, DuckDB, Strava, and Groq.
-Track your training toward the Sydney Marathon on **August 31, 2025** with heatmaps, trends, and detailed run insights.
+Track your training toward the Sydney Marathon on **August 31, 2025** with heatmaps, trends, detailed run insights, and personalized AI coaching.

 ---